LiangJiuyang/Harmonic-Surface-Mapping-Algorithm-on-CPU-and-GPU/README.md

 Another main File `FMMmain.cpp` is in C++ programming language and accelerated by OpenMp.
 Since FMM code is not an open source, we only present the kernel code of this method in this CPU version.

-Other header files such like `InitialSet.h` and `BulidTestPoint.h` are suitable for both two main files.
+Other header files such like `InitialSet.h` and `BulidTestPoint.h` are designed for both two main files.

 We hope this code may be helpful.
 ```